Last Updated on

 To reap the rewards of content marketing, companies must invest serious time, often without seeing significant return on investment (ROI) until the next fiscal year.
-Still, the payoff is worth the wait, whether a company seeks to acquire new customers, increase brand awareness, improve its reputation, increase traffic to its website or some combination.
+Still, the payoff is worth the wait, whether a company seeks to acquire new customers, increase brand awareness, improve its reputation, increase traffic to its website or achieve some combination of those goals.

 A quality content marketing program requires time, resources and someone to manage it efficiently.
 Statistics are improving, but still only 42% of marketers say their company does content marketing well.
-Shopping content marketing to a staff member who’s already got a full time job responsibilities won’t do.
+Pushing content marketing management onto an employee who’s already got other full-time responsibilities won’t do.

 A successful content marketing program requires talent and organization at every phase of creation and implementation.
 The tasks involved include:

 Determining how you’ll create a content strategy